jcalcaben/gatsby-glossary-app/src/_converted/dynamic-media-url.md

 ---
   title: "dynamic media URL"
   wordClasses:
     - "noun"
   tags:
     - "programming"
   synonyms: []
   relatedTerms:
-    - "content delivery network"
+    - "content-delivery-network"
-    - "URL"
+    - "url"
   readMore: []
 ---
 A URL address that is generated dynamically by the system to reference an image or other media.
 The address links directly to assets stored on a server or a content delivery network.